COLLEGE PLANNING FOR STUDENTS WITH DISABILITIES

 COLLEGE PLANNING FOR STUDENTS WITH DISABILITIES A Supplement to College Prep for Juniors and Seniors This publication will guide you through unique steps you should take to become an effective self-advocate, complete the college admissions process, and understand what to do after you select a college.
-For general college-planning information, ask your school counselor for a copy of our College Prep publication or order one for free via “About Us” at EducationQuest.org .
+Be sure you are prepared to live independently, which means managing your money, going to class, doing your homework, completing difficult assignments, and living with others.

 THE IMPORTANCE OF SELF-ADVOCACY In college, you will be responsible for identifying and requesting support services.
-To be an effective self-advocate, you should understand your disability, know how it impacts your learning, and become comfortable with describing your disability and academic-related needs.
-These practices will help you move in that direction: Review your case file with your parents/guardians and Individual Education Plan (IEP) or 504 Plan team.
+To be an effective self-advocate, you should understand your disability, know how it impacts your learning, and become comfortable with describing your disability and academic needs.
+The following practices will help you move in that direction.
+Prior to graduating high school, review your case file with your parents/guardians and Individual Education Plan (IEP) or 504 Plan team.
 Ask for copies of your IEP/504, summary of performance, multi-disciplinary report, and other assessment reports.
 Ask these questions: • What is my disability and what terms are used to describe it? • How does it affect how I learn? • What are my academic strengths? • How do I learn best? • What strategies and accommodations can I use to help me learn? • How can I get an updated assessement as a junior or senior?

 1

-Take an active part in the discussions at your IEP/504 meetings.
+Take an active role in your IEP/504 meetings.
 Understanding your learning strengths and challenges can influence your IEP planning and the services you may request in college.

 Before each IEP/504 meeting: • Review the report from your last meeting. o Understand the goals listed.

-o Practice saying how you accomplished the goals. • Establish new goals and be prepared to state them.
+o Practice saying how you accomplished the goals. • Establish new goals and be prepared to share them.

-At the IEP/504 meeting: • Summarize your past goals and accomplishments. • State your new goals and ask for feedback.
+At the IEP/504 meeting: • Summarize your past goals and accomplishments. • Share your new goals and ask for feedback.

 • Request the support you will need to accomplish your goals. • Ask what accommodations are available for standardized testing such as the PSAT, SAT, and ACT.